nerdschoolbergen/git/exercises/exercise-3.md

 This means git couldn't figure out how to combine the todo.txt with the one we already have.

-:bulb: The name "conflict" is just the name of the branch in this case.
-It could of course be anything.
+> :bulb: The name `conflict` is just the name of a branch in this case.
+We could of course name this branch anything.

 - Open todo.txt in a text editor.
+It should look like this:

 ```
 Things to do today: